sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - Randy Pausch's Last Lecture: https://www.cmu.edu/randyslecture/

-- Joe Rogan with Naval Ravikant: https://youtu.be/3qHkcs3kG44 Skip to 1:36:08
+- If there was an objective meaning of life, we wouldn't be free, we'd work like robots and compete with each other to fulfill that single meaning more than the others - Naval Ravikant: https://youtu.be/3qHkcs3kG44 Skip to 1:36:08

 ## We all are Hypocrites

 - https://untoldstory.in/art/funny-indian-comics-brown-paper-bag/